state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 }
 ```

-This may change in the future to simple prefixing like selectors, depending on what we find as we use this on real-world problems.
 Here are some example state change names and what they'd end up as with `joinAdapters`:

 - `set` => `setFeature`
 - `setLoadingToTrue` => `setFeatureLoadingToTrue`